synonymbio/synonym-react-mathquill/README.md

 - You can run the examples with `npm run start:example` and navigate to `http://localhost:8080/`.
 Make sure that the editable math field works!
 - If you make a change to our fork of MathQuill, run the `./mathquill-build.sh` script to bring in those changes.
 - IMPORTANT!
 Make sure you delete the `font-face` imports in the CSS file `mathquill-basic.css`!
 This causes some weird runtime error to occur due to a missing Node.js builtin function.
 Eventually we'll remove that manual step.
+- Bump the version in `package.json` if you made changes
 - Deploy the package to npm with `npm publish`

 ## Examples